LLipter/bilibiliCrawler/report.md

 Since the PAM algorithm will not let extreme points to belong to a cluster alone, the average within-cluster distance actually increases.
 This phenomenon reflects in the two silhouette plot showed above.
 The average silhouette width of PAM is actually smaller than Kmeans.

-# Part 2: Visualizing over 35000000 Video Data in Bilibili
+# Part 3: Visualizing over 35000000 Video Data in Bilibili

-# Part 3: Daily Active User in Bilibili

 # Reference